aospino/PELA-drift-car/docs/README.md

 [![PELA Drift Car Center Beam](images/PELA-drift-car-center-beam.png)](https://github.com/LEGO-compatible-gadgets/PELA-drift-car/blob/master/PELA-drift-car-center-beam.stl)

-[PELA Drift Car Center Beam](https://github.com/LEGO-compatible-gadgets/PELA-drift-car/blob/master/PELA-drift-car-center-beam.stl) A configurable mounting beam that can run down the top center of an RC car.
-This is the spine on which other modules are mounted.
-This makes future upgrades and field reconfiguration and repair easier using only technic pins rather than needing to design and print a new part each time.
-For smaller printers you may render this as two shorter sections that can be joined with two old LEGO technic beams you probably have laying around (or use [PELA technic beam](https://pelablocks.org)).
+[PELA Drift Car Center Beam](https://github.com/LEGO-compatible-gadgets/PELA-drift-car/blob/master/PELA-drift-car-center-beam.stl) A configurable spine that runs down the center of an RC car for attaching other PELA parts.
+This part makes future upgrades and field reconfiguration and repair easier and much faster by using only technic pins are needed to make changes.
+For smaller printers, you may optionally render this as two shorter sections that can be joined by placing technic beams down the sides ovelapping both pieces.
+Use what you have laying around or print from [PELA technic beam](https://pelablocks.org).

 ___

 [![PELA Drift Car End Connector](images/PELA-drift-car-end-connector.png)](https://github.com/LEGO-compatible-gadgets/PELA-drift-car/blob/master/PELA-drift-car-end-connector.stl)

 [PELA Drift Car End Connector](https://github.com/LEGO-compatible-gadgets/PELA-drift-car/blob/master/PELA-drift-car-end-connector.stl) An adapter for both ends of the Drift Car Center Beam.
-Two mounting holes at each end allow quick disconnect of the entire electronics beam from the donor Tamiya TT-02 1:10 RC drift car and an alternative design for a Carson drift car can be selected from the menu.
-The end connector holes line up with the car's mount holes.
-You can use for example a technic beam with small holes drilled for cotter pins.
+Two mounting holes at each end allow quick disconnect of the entire electronics beam from the donor Tamiya TT-02 1:10 RC drift car.
+From the drop-down menu in OpenSCAD you can select an alternative design for a Carson drift car.
+The end connector holes line up with each car's mount holes.
+Use long technic pins or bolts to mount the end connector to the car near the suspension.
 The TT-02 model can be used for both front and back.
-The Carson connector only fits at the back of the car.
+The Carson connector only fits at the back of the car, so use a [strap mount](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks/blob/master/PELA-strap-mount.stl) of appropriate size for the front attachment.

 ___